soma-ramesh/ZARA-Sales-Data-Analysis/README.md

    **2. Create table and insert the data**

 2. # Feature Engineering:
-   This will help use generate some new column from existing ones.
+   This will help us generate some new column from existing ones.
    1. Add a new column named **Revenue** to give the insights of each product of revenue and is obtained from Price and Sales_Volume of the product.

 3. # Exploratory Data Analysis (EDA):